The Early Years: Seward West Redesign

 Redesign’s work has transformed our neighborhoods’ commercial corridors: East Franklin Avenue, East Lake Street and Minnehaha Avenue.
 Key real estate interventions such as project management of Seward Co-op’s expansion and relocation and redevelopment of 3300 East Lake (Sonora Grill and Repair Lair) have been catalytic.
 Those achievements are complemented by numerous smaller-scale projects such as façade grants, brokerage services and design assistance.
 Because we are focused on specific geographic locations, Redesign can support these vibrant, stable business districts that are a huge part of what makes Seward and Longfellow great places to live and do business.

-Today, Redesign owns and manages 89,000 square feet of space at 7 commercial properties, home to 27 diverse tenants.
+Today, Redesign owns and manages 105,000 square feet of space at 9 commercial properties, home to 44 diverse tenants, 77% of them owned by women, immigrants and/or people of color.
 In the last ten years alone, we have developed and preserved 776 units of affordable housing.
-With a focus on women, immigrant and people of color-owned enterprises, Redesign has recruited dozens of new businesses, provided seven low interest revolving loans, and overseen 75 façade improvement grants, among other types of support.
+With a focus on women, immigrant and people of color-owned enterprises, Redesign has recruited dozens of new businesses, provided seven low interest revolving loans, and overseen 80+ façade improvement grants, among other types of support.

 We encourage you to explore more of our history and accomplishments: